jperry/teamcity-ruby-client/README.md

 ## API Usage Examples

 * Tested on TeamCity 7.0 and higher
+* Most of the api calls return either an array of Hashie::Mash objects or a single Hashie::Mash object which allows you to send messages to retreive an attribute easily.
 * See the spec tests for more examples

 ### Configuration